Mariners vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has 28 hits with six doubles, four walks and 12 RBI.
-He's also stolen 11 bases.
+- Esteury Ruiz has recorded 30 hits with seven doubles and four walks.
+He has driven in 13 runs with 13 stolen bases.

-- Ruiz enters this game looking to extend his four-game hit streak.
-In his last five games he is batting .190 with a double, a walk and two RBI.
+- Ruiz heads into this game looking to extend his five-game hit streak.
+During his last five outings he is batting .300 with two doubles, a walk and three RBI.

 Ruiz Recent Games